peterwang45a/popl-2020-artifact/README.md

 # Correspondence between the Paper and the Artifact
 The file “example name.pdf” contains a description of the correspondence between the example programs in the artifact and those in the paper (see Table 2 and 3 in Section 9.2).
-For example, in the paper there is an example named "mini-roulette", we call it "mini" for brevity in the artifact.
+For example, in the paper there is an example named "mini-Roulette", we call it "mini" for brevity in the artifact.

 # Obtaining the Results Reported in the Paper
 To obtain all the results reported in the paper, simply open a terminal in the “Tool” folder and run the following command:<br>
-./main-experiment.sh <br>
+./main-examples.sh <br>
 When the execution ends, all obtained results will be available in the “Outputs” folder (actually in "Outputs/Table2" folder or "Outputs/Table3" folder).
 These results match Tables 2 and 3 in our paper. <br>
 <br>
 To obtain Table 2 or table 3 separately, you can use the following command:<br>
-./main-experiment.sh table2 <br>
+./main-examples.sh table2 <br>
 or <br>
-./main-experiment.sh table3 <br>
+./main-examples.sh table3 <br>
 The obtained results will also be put in "Outputs/Table2" folder or "Outputs/Table3" folder.<br>
 ## Warning
 The runtime may be a little longer than those in our experimental results (we made a test in the virtual machine and it was within half a minute for each example).
 This is because we are including a trial version of Matlab in the virtual machine (because Matlab is proprietary software).
 This trial version does not use multithreading and is significantly slower than a full-fledged Matlab. <br>